-The TSD Plan calls for increasing the number of people living close to transit.
-Allowing small multifamily buildings to be built in existing residential neighborhoods is a gentle way of increasing density that could have a huge impact in generating ongoing neighborhood investment.
-This could be accomplished through strategic map amendments within the RLE station areas that will change existing RS districts to RT/RM (Residential Two-Flat, Townhouse and Multiunit Districts) for increased residential density in areas that already have existing multifamily structures close to the new stations.
+in generating ongoing neighborhood investment.
+The diagrams 3-77, 3-78, 3-79, and 3-80 on the This could be accomplished through strategic map following pages illustrate zoning modifications amendments within the RLE station areas that will that could be made along and adjacent to the change existing RS districts to RT/RM (Residential main station area corridors to better foster TSD Two-Flat, Townhouse and Multiunit Districts) for increased residential density in areas that already investments. have existing multifamily structures close to the new stations.